LukasL97/scala-macros-example/article.md

 of the explicit `Cache` instance definitions.
 In order to achieve that, we need to not only transform a definition, but generate an entirely new definition as well, namely the cache.
-Luckily, macro annotations allow us to expand an annottee in as many ASTs as we want.
+Luckily, macro annotations allow us to expand an annottee into as many ASTs as we want.
-This allows us to expand the annotated method in both the transformed method and an additional value definition for the cache.
+This allows us to expand the annotated method into both the transformed method and an additional value definition for the cache.
 The `impl` method of the macro annotation is adapted as follows:

 ```scala